rougier/numpy-100/README.rst

 Novice
 ======

-1. Declare a 8x8 matrix and fill it with a checkerboard pattern
+1. Create a 8x8 matrix and fill it with a checkerboard pattern

    .. code:: python